CopterExpress/clover/docs/en/swarm_in_blocks.md

 - **Planning Mode:** Its main goal is to allow the user to check the drones' layout, save and load formations, before starting the simulator or using real clovers.
 In order to need less computational power and avoid possible errors during the simulation.
 - **Simulation Mode:** In this mode happens the simulation indeed, starting the Gazebo, the necessary ROS nodes and some other tools.
 It allows applying the developed features, which will be explained ahead and see how they would behave in real life.
 - **Navigation Mode:** The last mode will support executing everything developed in real clovers so that it's possible to control a swarm with block programming.
-The biggest obstacle yet is the practical testing of this mode, due to the financial difficulty of acquiring a Clover swarm.
+The biggest obstacle yet is the practical testing of this mode, due to the financial difficulty to afford a Clover swarm.

 ### Blocks Interface